The Bankrate promise

 First Republic Bank offers banking and wealth management services and has branches in only seven states.
 But if you live in an area where the company has a presence and work for the company for at least 20 hours a week, you could get student loan repayment assistance starting at $100 per month.

-Each year, that amount increases until it maxes out at $200 per month.
+That amount increases yearly until it maxes out at $200 per month.
 The payments continue until you’ve paid off your student loan debt in full.
+The benefit is offered as part of an arrangement with Gradifi.

-Beginning in 2021, Google is matching employees’ student loan payments up to $2,500 every year — that comes out to roughly $208 per month.
+Google matches employees’ student loan payments up to $2,500 every year.
+That comes out to roughly $208 per month.
 The benefit is only available for full-time employees, so contractors and temporary workers are ineligible.

 Streaming giant Hulu offers employees $1,200 every year to help them pay off their student loan debt.
 That’s $100 per month toward the principal balance of your loans, up to $6,000 in total.

-You must have been employed by Hulu for at least one year to receive benefits, and the sign-up period for the program ends on Jan.
-1, 2022.
+You must have been employed by Hulu for at least one year to receive benefits.

-Live Nation is an entertainment company and events promoter with a wide reach.
+Live Nation is an entertainment company and events promoter.
 Since 2017, the employer has provided employees with $100 per month in student loan repayment assistance, up to a maximum of $6,000, which you’d reach after five years with the company.

 The financial services company New York Life offers student loan repayment assistance to eligible employees who work under New York Life Insurance Company, NYL Investors, New York Life Investment Management or Index IQ.

 You’re eligible if you’re a nonofficer employee with student loans in good standing at one of those companies.
-The benefit is $170 per month for up to five years, or $10,200 total.
+The benefit, provided in partnership with Vault, is $170 per month for up to five years, or $10,200 total.

-Start by checking with your current employer to see what repayment programs are available.
+Start by asking your current employer what repayment programs are available.
 If there are none, take your time before switching to a different employer to get help with your student loans.
-Ask potential employers about how the program works, and if you’re not sure if a company offers one, don’t be afraid to ask about it during the interview process.
+Ask potential employers about how the program works.
+If you’re not sure if a company offers one, don’t be afraid to ask about it during the interview process.